BCHD-SHI-Handoff/private_results/README.md

 ## Development
 Private Results is well tested, please run `rspec spec` from the top directory in order to make sure everything is working as it should.

-The seeds file contains the initial list of:
+Seed data has been split out into lib/seed_data.rb in order to make unit testing easier.
+This seed data contains the initial list of:
 * Clinics - name, code, hours
 * Tests - chlamydia, gonorrhea, etc
 * Statuses - Pending, Come back to clinic, etc